daht-x/sagitta/libraries/core/documentation/monads/result.md

   public Result<TFailure, TSuccess> Ensure(Func<TSuccess, bool> predicate, TFailure failure)
   ```

-- Description: Creates a new failed result if the value of `predicate` is `true`; otherwise, returns the previous result.
+- Description: Ensures a new failed result if `predicate` evaluates to `true`.
 - Parameters:

   | Name        | Description               |
   |:------------|:--------------------------|
   | `predicate` | Creates a set of criteria |
   | `failure`   | A possible failure        |

+- Return: A new failed result if the value of `predicate` is `true`; otherwise, the previous result.

 ***[Top](#resulttfailure-tsuccess)***